Laem20957/ELT_pipeline_mongodb/README.md

 # ELT_pipeline_mongodb
-Use python script to get ETL process which take array of rows from API and push to MongoDB every 12 hours.
+Use python script to get ELT process which take array of rows from API and push to MongoDB every 12 hours.
 Also there is the DAG of Airflow for orchestration

 For use this script, you need: